Azure-Samples/iot-hub-c-raspberrypi-docker/README.md

 This section depends on VS Code and its extension `C/C++`.

-1. The `C/C++` extension need one communication tool for remote debugging.
+1. The `C/C++` extension needs a pipe program to communicate with a remote shell for remote debugging.
 Here we choose ssh.
 To avoid password input, we generate ssh key and upload it to Pi.

    * Run `ssh-keygen` command in Terminal to generate ssh key.